 Since 1995, the Trenton K9 Units have been involved in over 2,500 cases and have assisted in over 450 arrests.

-Our newest K9 Officer is a German Shepherd name Stack, after our beloved Mayor Kyle Stack who passed away last year, and his handler is Officer Blake Rusnak.
+Our K9 Officer is a German Shepherd name Stack, after our beloved Mayor Kyle Stack who passed away in 2019, and his handler is Officer Blake Rusnak.

 2872 West Jefferson